Enricrypto/Isolated-Lending-Market/README.md

 # Key Features
 ERC-4626 Vault Implementation
 The protocol uses the ERC-4626 standard for vaults, enabling seamless management of assets and vault shares.
 Users can deposit and withdraw assets within the vaults, receiving shares that represent their stake in the vault.
+Note: This vault supports internal lending.
+For full economic accounting (including borrowed funds), use totalBackingAssets().
+Standard ERC4626 integrations should use totalAssets() which excludes borrowed funds.

 # Collateral Management
 Users can deposit collateral into the market for borrowing.
 Collateral is tracked per-user and per-collateral-token basis.
 The protocol calculates the maximum borrowing power based on collateral value and a predefined Loan-to-Value (LTV) ratio.
 The protocol also tracks collateral utilization to help users monitor their risk levels.